 Fees and Rates

 Better.com prides itself on making mortgage products more accessible to prospective homeowners from all walks of life.
 Not only are their rates extremely competitive, but they don’t charge all the mortgage fees that you’ll find with other lenders.
-This means you won’t pay application, processing and underwriting fees, which could easily amount to thousands of dollars and cost you a fortune out of pocket.
+This means you won’t pay application fees, processing fees, and underwriting fees, which could easily amount to thousands of dollars in closing costs and cost you a fortune out of pocket.

-Also, know that transactions are commission-free, and there are no loan origination fees.
-This alone is enough to give Better.com a shot at earning your business as loan origination fees are traditionally 1%.
-So, you’ll pay a whopping $3,500 alone on loan fees if your total purchase price is $350,000.
+Furthermore, know that transactions are commission-free, and there are no loan origination fees.
+This alone is enough to give Better.com a shot at earning your business as origination fees are traditionally 1%.
+So, you’ll pay a whopping $3,500 alone in lender fees if your total purchase price is $350,000.

 Better.com’s Mortgage Process